Marie Wilson (American actress): Film

 Wilson began her career in Hollywood in the 1934 film Down to Their Last Yacht as a ship passenger, and then appeared in Babes in Toyland as Mary Quite Contrary.
 Wilson appeared in Ladies Crave Excitement (1935), The Girl Friend (1935), Stars Over Broadway (1935), Miss Pacific Fleet (1935), The Big Noise (1936), Melody for Two (1937), Boy Meets Girl (1938), Sweepstakes Winner (1939), Virginia (1941), She's in the Army (1942), You Can't Ration Love (1944), Young Widow (1946), and Never Wave at a WAC (1952).
+Her career got a boost when she performed at Harold Lloyd's Beverly Hills Little Theatre for Professionals, which led to her being cast in Boy Meets Girl in 1938.

 In 1936, she played Miss Murgatroyd in Satan Met a Lady, a loose adaptation of the 1929 novel The Maltese Falcon by Dashiell Hammett.
 She was in The Great Garrick as Nicolle in 1937.
 Wilson was in Fools for Scandal as Myrtle in 1938.
 She was in Waterfront in 1939 as Ruby Waters.

 In 1949, she played Irma Peterson in the film My Friend Irma, reprising her role from the radio series.
 In 1950, she again played Irma in My Friend Irma Goes West.
 In 1952, she played Jane Sweet in A Girl in Every Port, based on the short story They Sell Sailors Elephants by Frederick Hazlitt Brennan.
 In 1957, she played Marie Antoinette in The Story of Mankind, loosely based on the nonfiction book The Story of Mankind (1921) by Hendrik Willem van Loon.
 Wilson's last film was 1962's Mr. Hobbs Takes a Vacation, based on the novel by Edward Streeter.

 Wilson also had roles in short films, including Bum Voyage (1934), Slide, Nellie, Slide (1936), Vitaphone Pictorial Revue (Series 2 No. 6) (1938), and Vitaphone Pictorial Revue (Series 2 No. 12).

 Television

 Wilson first appeared on television in the series My Friend Irma from 1952 to 1954.
 She was in two episodes of Burke's Law.
-Wilson was in the short-lived television series Where's Huddles?.
+Wilson's voice was featured in the short-lived animated television series Where's Huddles?.
 Her last role was in 1972 as Margaret Cooperman in Love, American Style.
 Wilson was a guest on The Ed Sullivan Show on four occasions.

 Stage

-In June and July 1950, Wilson portrayed Lady Teazle in a production of School for Scandal at the Circle Theater in Hollywood.
+In June and July 1950, Wilson portrayed Lady Teazle in a production of The School for Scandal at the Circle Theater in Hollywood.
 She appeared with her husband, Allan Nixon, who played Charles Surface.
 During February 1958 she starred as Cherie opposite Robert Gist as Bo in a production of Bus Stop at the Sombrero Playhouse in Phoenix, Arizona.